FTNT-chouw/terraform_webtest/docs/r/fortiweb_server_policy_server_pool.html.markdown

 * `reuse_conn_max_count` - Enter the maximum number of allowed cached server connections.
 Valid values: 1-1000.
 * `reuse_conn_max_count` - Enter the maximum number of allowed cached server connections.
 Valid values: 1-1000.
 * `adfs_server_name` - Enter a name for the AD FS Server.
+* `proxy_protocol` - If the back-end server enables proxy protocol, you need to enable the Proxy Protocol option on FortiWeb so that the TCP SSL and HTTP traffic can successfully go through.
+Valid values: enable, disable.
+* `proxy_protocol_version` - Select the proxy protocol version for the back-end server.
+Valid values: v1, v2.

 ## Attribute Reference